 The cresting technique is also unique to this style of massage and again is a friction technique.
 Often used in sports massage, this technique again provides lots of heat to the muscles.

 Raking is also a common technique and is used along the erector spine muscles and also the inter costal muscles, allowing for deep tissue manipulation.

 However there are also some more gentle, relaxation styles of massage in the Russian style including the rocking of the body.
-During this, the client’s body is moved and rocked a lot, with the therapist using the client’s body to massage.
+During this, the client’s body is moved and rocked, with the therapist using the client’s body to massage.

-Russian massage is also known as being very easy on the therapist’s body and therefore helps extend the therapists working life.
-It does not use thumbs at all and a big part of it is protection of the therapist’s body.
+This style is also known as being very easy on the therapist’s body and therefore helps extend the therapists working life.
+It does not use thumbs at all.
 Russian therapists believe that sometimes giving 50% energy to a client will have a better effect than giving 100%.

 All of the techniques including friction and cresting use the weight of the therapist’s body to provide the massage, rather than stressing the therapist’s thumbs and hands.

 This style of massage has developed in Russia over the last century and is used extensively in hospitals, with patients often being prescribed a series of massages during their stay.
 Similarly, doctors in Russia regularly use massage therapy in their treatment of patients.
 Russian massage has only been used in the West rarely and is not commonly available.

 Ripple massage is the one mobile massage therapy business in Australia that offers Russian massage to its clients.